alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Repetition alone does not prove preservation.

+Repetition alone does not establish Source.

 Repetition must be evaluated by what it does.

 Repetition must be evaluated by where it points.

 A repeated phrase may preserve a source-line.

+A repeated phrase may point back to a source event.

+A repeated phrase may preserve a visible line.

 A repeated phrase may detach from a source-line.